Chapter 3: General Provisions, Section 4: Scope of Work

 - Improved safety and traffic service or other values that favor the proposal

 - Compute the VECP net savings because of the changed work in accordance with the methods detailed in Section 4-1.05B, “Work-Character Changes,” of the Standard Specifications.
 The net savings must result from the difference in the actual cost of doing the work in accordance with the contract plans and specifications as originally planned and the actual cost of doing the work based on designs, methods, labor, equipment, and materials as changed by the proposal.
 In determining the net savings, exclude from consideration the contractor’s engineering and other costs incurred in preparing the proposal.
+The contractor will absorb these costs unless otherwise agreed to in advance by written agreement.
 Also exclude Caltrans’ cost of evaluating the proposal, including any portion of this effort the contractor agreed to share.

-- If the submitted proposal appears acceptable, but Caltrans’ anticipated engineering costs are high, the contractor must stipulate in writing a willingness to share such costs before the proposal will be evaluated further.
+- If the submitted proposal appears acceptable, but Caltrans’ anticipated engineering costs are high, the contractor must stipulate in writing a willingness to pay for such costs before the proposal will be evaluated further.
 This willingness must be stipulated whether or not the proposal is ultimately adopted.
-Such a letter from the contractor provides the district with the authority to deduct engineering costs from progress payments.
-To record Caltrans’ engineering costs, proceed as follows:
+Such a letter from the contractor provides the district with the authority to deduct Caltrans’ engineering costs from progress payments up to the stipulated amount.
+To record and track Caltrans’ engineering costs, proceed as follows: